awelch17/awelch17.github.io/lab-notebooks/sources/paper-planes-lab.md

 ## Introduction

 In this lab, we measured the flight distance of paper airplanes and then calculated resultant vectors from this data.
 The point of this lab was to practice vector math and its real-world applications.
+My hypothesis is that the planes will fly relatively straight because my paper airplane design is very good.

 ## Procedure